ionic-team/ionic-docs/src/content/developer-resources/guides/first-app-v4/theming.md

 ![ios and android comparison](/docs/assets/img/guides/first-app-v3/ion-lab-md-styling.png)

 Creating gorgeous-looking Ionic apps is easy with Sass variables and platform-specific styling.
 You now have everything you need to get started with Ionic.

 Go forth and build great apps!

-If you're interested in taking your Ionic apps to the next level, continue on with our exploration of Ionic Pro next.